 Do you ever visit a website and you just can’t figure out what it is the company does?
 Don’t you hate that?
 Please don’t hide your most important company information behind pretty pictures.
 Hexagon didn’t do that.
 They make sure you know straight off the bat who they are and what they do.
 And if you want to see more, just scroll.

-Sweden Unlimited develops branding and websites for e-commerce, and that’s obvious from the minute their website loads with a video presentation that plays an impressive portfolio of past work.
+Sweden Unlimited develops branding and websites for e-commerce, and that’s obvious from the minute their website loads.
 The site also links to multiple case studies, testimonials for social proof, a blog, and contact information.
-A blue and brown color palette gives it a sophisticated vibe.
+A red and black color palette gives it a sophisticated vibe.

 AntiGrvty makes digital experiences, like mobile games, to enhance a company’s branding.
 The services they offer are unique so it’s a no-brainer that they would feature their projects immediately when you visit their site.
 As you scroll, each of the featured projects is brought to the forefront.
 It’s a distinct way of introducing their work to potential clients.

 Use All Five is an LA-based design agency that creates digital experiences.
 Their site is fairly traditional, save for the pastel rainbow color palette and the animated hand that appears on the site from time to time.
 Like we’ve said a few times throughout this roundup, though, there’s nothing wrong with traditional — there’s a reason it’s being used.
 Because it works!

 Clay is a UI/UX design and branding agency in San Francisco.
 Of all the design agencies, this is one of the few who put their work on a reel right upfront.
 And, even if you don’t watch the reel, you still get a preview animation of some of their work.

 Scroll beyond the video and you’ll see a very clean, minimalist design that is clear and to the point.
 For a company that specializes in user experience, what does this tell you about how you should design your own site?